4 Essential Types of Mindful Movement

 While walking is something most of us do everyday, we are often plugged into our music or a podcast, so we’re unlikely to notice what’s going on around us.

-Mindful walking or a walking meditation can help you to reconnect your body and surroundings.
+Mindful walking or walking meditation is traditional Buddhist mindful practice that can help you to reconnect your body and surroundings.

-Moving slowly and consciously through stretches and poses can ease anxiety and calm your mind.
+Moving slowly and consciously through yoga poses, being aware of physical sensations can ease anxiety and calm your mind.

 You’ll learn to breathe through tension during your yoga session, and this skill is invaluable when times get tough in your day to day life.

-Of course, regular exercise can also be practiced mindfully.
-While it’s tempting to watch our favourite TV show as we pound the treadmill, or go into our own little world while lifting weights; exercising mindfully whether at the gym or at home can be hugely beneficial.
+Of course, regular exercise can also be practised mindfully.
+While it’s tempting to watch our favourite TV show as we pound the treadmill or go into our own little world while lifting weights, mindful breathing during exercise, whether at the gym or at home, can be hugely beneficial in creating mental focus and drive.

-When you pay attention to how your body feels during exercise, you may notice that it’s normally your mind that starts to give up first.
+When you pay attention to how your body feels during a challenging movement, you may notice that your mind starts typically to give up before your body.

-Developing muscle awareness can also help us to activate those typically lazy muscle groups and keep going for longer.
+Being conscious of your breathing rate and developing muscle awareness can help us to activate those typically lazy muscle groups, keeping us going for longer.
 You’ll be rewarded with a greater full-body workout, as well as elevated emotional wellness.

-Tai Chi, like yoga, focuses on slow movements practiced in sync with the breath.
-Controlled movement, meditation, a structured breathing pattern and mental imagery will help bring together the mind, body and spirit.
+Tai Chi, like yoga, focuses on slow, simple movements practised in sync with the breath.
+Keeping a balanced body, controlled movement, meditation, a structured breathing pattern and mental imagery will help bring together the mind, body and spirit.

-A regular Tai Chi practice can reduce stress, improve sleep, regulate cortisol levels and boost your immune system.
+A regular Tai Chi practice can reduce stress, improve sleep, regulate cortisol levels and enhance quality of life.

 What are the Benefits of Mindful Movement?